Haraj-backend/hex-monscape/http_api.md

 - `DECIDE_TURN` => client should call [Decide Turn](#decide-turn) endpoint
 - `PLAYER_TURN` => client should call either [Attack](#attack) or [Surrender](#surrender)
+- `WIN` => player won the battle, client should clear the battle scene
-- `FINISHED` => battle is already finished, either pokemon partner or enemy win the battle, the value of field `winner` will be set on the response data
+- `LOSE` => enemy won the battle, client should clear the battle scene

 **Example Request:**